yuqianxu2816/SpatialOmics-Foundation/documentations/DDS.md

 This setup is sufficient for validating the proposed pipeline.

 ### Module 8 — Train a classifier on sample-level embeddings
 This step is a downstream supervised task that uses the learned sample-level embeddings as fixed representations.
+The classifier serves as an evaluation layer to assess whether the learned embeddings capture disease-relevant information.

 **Input**
 - Sample-level embeddings and corresponding labels: